project-oak/oak/docs/programming-oak.md

 - The Oak Runtime receives the message and encapsulates it in a `GrpcRequest` wrapper message.
-- The Oak Runtime serializes the `GrpcRequest` and writes it to the gRPC-in channel for the node.
+- The Oak Runtime serializes the `GrpcRequest` and writes it to the gRPC-in channel for the Node.
 It also creates a new channel for any responses, and passes a handle for this response channel alongside the request.
 - This unblocks the Node code, and `oak::grpc::event_loop` reads and deserializes the incoming gRPC request.
 It then calls the `Dispatcher`'s